Biden now says US will have enough vaccine for every adult by the end of May | NewsChannel 3-12

 “We’ve developed an extensive partnership here in the United States and Europe and other places around the world and we’re very confident in our ability to deliver 20 million doses by the end of March and 100 million doses in the first half of the year en route to a billion doses by the end of this year,” Alex Gorsky, the CEO and chairman of Johnson & Johnson, said Monday on CNN.

-The announcement comes as federal health officials warn against relaxing coronavirus restrictions as gains against the pandemic appear to plateau.
+The announcement came as Biden and federal health officials warn against relaxing coronavirus restrictions as gains against the pandemic appear to plateau.

+“We’re making progress from the mess we inherited.
+We’re moving in the right direction.
+And today’s announcements are a huge step in our effort to beat this pandemic.
+But I have to be honest with you, this fight is far from over,” Biden said on Tuesday.
+He cautioned that things could continue to get worse as new variants spread and unforeseen setbacks like winter weather hamper vaccine distribution.

+“Though we celebrate the news of a third vaccine, I urge all Americans, please keep washing your hands.
+Stay socially distanced.
+Wear masks, keep wearing them.
+Get vaccinated when it’s your turn.
+Now is not the time to let up,” Biden added.

 During a White House Covid-19 Response Team briefing Monday, CDC Director Dr. Rochelle Walensky said she is “deeply concerned” about the potential shift in the trajectory of the pandemic.